SimonDaraf/SimonDaraf/README.md

-# Halloj!
-I'm Simon!
+# Hej!
+I'm Simon! 🇸🇪
 * I am a newly graduated fullstack developer from Linnaeus University with a B.Sc. in Computer Science.
 I have a passion for creating software of any kind, whether for mobile, web or desktop.
 * Recently helped with the development a prototype Android application in collaboration with an independent entrepreneur as part of my university internship.
 * Currently developing a booking site for a non-profit organization ⛵

-## Tech-Stack I've worked with 🔧
+## Tech Stacks I've worked with 🔧

 ### Languages
 ![C%23](https://img.shields.io/badge/-C%23-512BD4?&style=for-the-badge)